vvolkl/tkLayout/README.md

     TKG_MOMENTA="1.0,2.0,5.0" -> Define individual values of transverse momenta in GeV/c TKG_PROJECT="FCC-hh" -> Define a project name

-# Run tkLayout
+# Run tkLayout-lite
-To learn about the tkLayout functionality, simply run `tklayout` with no input parameters defined.
+To learn about the tkLayout-lite functionality, simply run `tklayout` with no input parameters defined.
 The typical configuration being used to study a tracker geometry, material budget and tracker resolution is the following:

     cd run